To learn more about sustainable finance you can contact us at:

 • Circular economy

-The Foundation's teaching materials and, where needed, instructors can be used free of charge by the BCCs that are members of the Foundation, subject to the signing of the relevant terms and conditions.
+The teaching materials and, where applicable, the teaching services of the Foundation are available free of charge to member BCCs of the Foundation, subject to signing the relevant regulations.

-For the BCC Iccrea Group, Financial Education is an important part of its sustainability strategy, as it is a tool to empower society and bring young people closer to the world of cooperative credit.
+For the BCC Iccrea Group, Financial Education is an important part of its sustainability strategy, as it is a tool to empower society and bring people closer to the world of cooperative credit.
 For years, the BCCs belonging to the Group, each in its own area, have been promoting financial education for young people, shareholders, customers and communities in cooperation with schools, universities, associations and local authorities.
-We’re talking about hundreds of initiatives that take place every year all over the country.
-In this section, we will present just a few of the main Financial Education initiatives that our Group has been involved in.
+It's about hundreds of initiatives that take place every year all over the country reported on a dedicated portal set up by the Group to help users make informed choices, explaining how payment instruments work and what to look out for before signing, as well as discussing pensions, insurance and sustainable finance.

 Find out more